Skip to content

 • Private performances at sponsored events

-Include statistics on average game attendance, school size and district demographics, and web and social reach to help showcase the value of advertising to your specific audience.
+In your pitch deck, you can include statistics on average game attendance, school size, district demographics, and web and social reach to help showcase the value of advertising to your specific audience.

-You’ll want to provide professional-looking materials along with your pitch.
-Seek marketing and design help from your booster, parents' group, or a volunteer source such as Catchafire.
+In addition to preparing a sponsorship deck and a thoughtful pitch, you'll want to seek marketing or design help from your booster, parents' group, or a volunteer source such as Catchafire.

 While attracting sponsors is the end goal, always start with your roots.
 Band director Stephen Panoff told Halftime magazine, "If you don’t have a parent or student base willing to put in the work, you’re not going to make your goal."

-Engage band members, parents, boosters, and every friend-of-a-friend when it comes to sponsor development.
-Having an in at a business, developing materials, making a pitch, and securing commitment takes time, energy, and (ideally) specific skills and talents.
+Don't go it alone; engage band members, parents, boosters, and every friend-of-a-friend when it comes to sponsor development.
+Having an in at a business, developing materials, pitching, and securing commitment takes time, energy, and (ideally) specific skills and talents.

-Create a list of potential sponsors to contact, identify the right individual to connect with at each business, and keep a record of contact points, dates, and responses.
-Target:
+Lastly, create a list of potential sponsors to contact, identify the right individual to connect with at each business, and keep a record of contact points, dates, and responses.

-Don’t shy away from big names either—band directors on Reddit report past success securing sponsorship from McDonald’s, Walmart, and other national and international corporations, in addition to local businesses.
+Don’t shy away from big names either—band directors on Reddit report past success securing sponsorship from McDonald’s, Walmart, and other national and international corporations and local businesses.

 An easier way to earn money for your marching band

-Building a network of band sponsors is an investment that pays off—not just in actual dollars, but in providing band members with a display of support and faith in their time and talent.
-Sponsorships can also reduce the time spent on fundraising so you can focus on skill-building.
+Building a reliable list of marching band sponsorships is an investment that pays off—not just in actual dollars, but in providing band members with a display of support and faith in their time and talent.
+Sponsorships can also reduce the time spent on day-to-day fundraising, so you can focus on skill-building.

 Another way to reduce time-consuming fundraising efforts is to partner with RaiseRight.
-Our fundraising platform allows families to easily raise $1,000 or more annually—without spending an extra dime.
+Our fundraising platform enables families to raise $1,000 or more annually—without spending an extra dime.

-Hundreds of popular brands partner with RaiseRight to donate up to 20% of every purchase to organizations like marching bands, sports teams, schools, churches, and other community organizations.
+Hundreds of popular brands partner with RaiseRight to support organizations like marching bands, sports teams, schools, churches, and other community organizations.

-RaiseRight is free to join, and programs have the flexibility to use their earnings on whatever they’d like—program costs, instruments, uniforms, travel, or even distributing funds directly back to families to reduce their direct costs.
+RaiseRight is free to join, and programs can use their earnings for whatever they’d like—administrative fees, instruments, uniforms, travel, or even distributing funds directly back to families to reduce their direct costs.

 Start earning for your band today